BestTimesToVisit.com Logo

 When is the absolute best time to visit the Amalfi Coast to balance good weather with fewer crowds?

 For that sweet spot, aim for late May to early June or September.
-The weather is glorious – think warm sunshine perfect for beach days and exploring, but the peak summer madness of July and August has either not yet arrived or has subsided.
-You'll still encounter plenty of people, but you won't be shoulder-to-shoulder everywhere you go, and accommodation prices tend to be a bit more reasonable.
+The weather is glorious – think warm sunshine perfect for boat trips and swimming – but the peak summer madness of July and August has either not yet arrived or has subsided.
+You'll still find plenty of buzz, but you won't be shoulder-to-shoulder everywhere you go.

 How many days do you need in Amalfi Coast, Italy?